scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 <!-- first sentence below redundant with figure above? -->

-@fig:ipywidgets_state shows a simplified view of the communication channels between the Python model and JavaScript model/view for an example slider widget.
+@fig:ipywidgets_state shows a simplified view of the communication channels between the Python model and the JavaScript model/view for an example slider widget.
 Modifying an attribute on the Python model sends the modification to the JavaScript model, where any changes that would modify the visual aspects of the widget are communicated to the JavaScript view (e.g., a change in the slider